We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Geoffrey Robinson was another casualty of the post-Ryder schisms.
 Viewed by many as Stokes’ man, Robinson has been subsequently accused of over-reaching himself, which does him some disservice.
 He appears to have viewed the key to prosperity in growth and investment – Jaguar’s factories being woefully outdated and his plans involved overhauling plant and productivity.

-Said to have untangled production bottlenecks and rebuilt bridges with an increasingly disaffected workforce, he fostered a spirit of co-operation and consultation.
-His attitudes to labour relations meant that in 1974, despite the oil crisis and BLMC’s ongoing collapse, Jaguar produced 32,000 cars, a figure that wouldn’t be bettered until 1985.
+Said to have untangled production bottlenecks and attempted to rebuild bridges with an increasingly disaffected workforce, his attitudes to labour relations meant that in 1974, despite the oil crisis and BLMC’s ongoing collapse, Jaguar produced 32,000 cars, a figure that wouldn’t be bettered until 1985.

 Increased production however came at a price.
 Build quality sank to new lows and as the energy crisis bit hard, sales collapsed, and the carefully nurtured trust between dealers and the factory was broken.
-Yet Robinson gained several key allies, not least in Bob Knight and Marketing chief, Bob Berry who later stated that Robinson was the first Jaguar boss to really understand manufacturing.
+Yet Robinson gained several key allies, not least in Bob Knight and Marketing chief, Bob Berry who later stated that Robinson was the first Jaguar CEO to really understand manufacturing.

 Two weeks after the Ryder report was published and following impassioned attempts to persuade Lord Ryder to alter course, Robinson resigned, denouncing the whole thing as madness.
-For decades, his contribution has been dismissed, but this belies the efforts he made to get to grips with the legacy issues of the Lyons era.
-Fundamentally, he appeared to be on the right track, but became a hostage to fate.
+For decades, his contribution has been dismissed, but this perhaps belies the efforts he made to get to grips with the legacy issues of the Lyons era.
+Fundamentally, he appeared to be on the right track, but it seems he became a hostage to fate.